WHAT IS HERNIA?

 The surgical procedure is almost routine these days.
-Richard’s bursts were in the groin (an inguinal one), the most common type.
+Richard’s bursts were in the groin (an inguinal hernia), the most common type.
 Our surgeon explained the procedure, which would entail opening up each side and placing a piece of mesh at the back of the muscle where the protrusion was happening.
 An overnight stay in the hospital, home for some rest and back at work when he felt ready – and a legacy of two sixty (60) cm scars.

 Richard is a very active person and resting is not part of his daily activity.
-However when he was back at home, his whole mid-section was still quite painful and so resting and sleeping came easily – although he was a bit frustrated with being so inactive.
+However, when he was back at home, his whole midsection was still quite painful and so resting and sleeping came easily – although he was a bit frustrated with being so inactive.

 The recovery was going well, and he was getting better day by day.
 Then five days after the operation he felt quite a sharp pain, so he went off to bed early.
-In the middle of the night (a Saturday night), he told us he could not with bear the pain anymore and asked me to take him to hospital.
+In the middle of the night (a Saturday night), he told us he could not with bear the pain anymore and asked me to take him to the hospital.

 Next day being Sunday, our medical institution was short-staffed so Richard was kept under observation and topped up with drugs until a CT scan could be arranged later in the day.
 The scan showed pools of blood all around his stomach area where they should not have been.
 He was hemorrhaging from one of the sites and had lost a lot of blood.

 Another day of monitoring and drugs had followed before a further CT scan was performed to find out whether the bleeding had stopped.
 Luckily, it had.
-The risk of infection was high to perform operation to remove the blood and so the only hiatus treatment was to keep him pain-free and under observation in the medical institution for the next four days.
+The risk of infection was high to perform an operation to remove the blood and so the only hiatus treatment was to keep him pain-free and under observation in the medical institution for the next four days.
 Eventually, he was well enough to come home.

-Now, more than three weeks after the operation, Richard has returned to work at his hobby business repairing wicker furniture.
+Now, more than three weeks after the hernia repair, Richard has returned to work at his hobby business repairing wicker furniture.
 It is the busiest time of year for the business, and he does not want to let his customers down at Christmas.
 He still experiences pain, gets extremely tired and is looking very drawn.

 With no previous experience of internal bleeding in the family, it came as a quite a shock to find out how painful and dangerous it is.
-Richard was safe the whole time he was in the medical centre, and we are thankful for a wonderful public health system in Australia, full of caring and dedicated people.
+Richard was safe the whole time he was in the medical center, and we are thankful for a wonderful public health system in Australia, full of caring and dedicated people.

 You know, there is another important aspect to all of this.
-We are very grateful that we have several sources of income so that when something like this comes along we can cope financially.
+We are very grateful that we have several sources of income so that when something like a hernia comes along we can cope financially.
 It is an excellent idea to invest in your financial education – to earn multiple streams of income to create a buffer and protect against an economic downturn, illness or injury.
 Now we are proof that it creates peace of mind when something unexpected comes along.